 Welcome Back to Campus!

-This guide should serve as a technical resource for Students, Staff, and Faculty as we navigate returning to campus after a prolonged period working remotely.
+This guide should serve as a technical resource for Students, Staff, and Faculty as we navigate a campus return

 Before You Return…